 Drink at Temple Bar –

-You should end your one day in Dublin by drinking at its most famous establishment: Temple Bar pub.
+You should end your exploration of Dublin in a day by drinking at its most famous establishment: Temple Bar pub.
 Although the pints here are incredibly expensive (€8) the atmosphere in the pub is brilliant, as is the live music!
-Making a visit one of my favourite activities in Dublin.
+Making it one of my favourite places to visit in Dublin.

 SIDE NOTE (museums) –

 If you’re planning to experience Dublin in a day then it is unlikely that you’ll have time to visit one of the cities museums, due to all of the aforementioned things that there are to do in Dublin.
 However, if visiting museums is top of your list then Dublin has you covered.
 Most of its museums are free and highlights include:

 Dublin in a day (where to eat) –

 During your one day in Dublin, you’ll no doubt want to stop for something to eat!
 One of my favourite places for lunch in Dublin is Dollard & Co, an independent food hall and Deli, with a fantastic menu.
 On my visit, I opted for rotisserie chicken which was some of the best chicken I’ve ever had… It was even better than Nando’s. 😉

 Alternatively, if you’re near O’Connell street, another great place to eat in Dublin is The Bakehouse.
 This cute little cafe does fantastic sandwiches and jacket Potatoes!